Qasim-Rokeeb/Sky-Combat/README.md

 *   **Strategic Gameplay:** Plan your moves, anticipate your enemy, and utilize unique aircraft abilities to gain the upper hand on a grid-based battlefield.
 *   **Multiple Aircrafts:** Command a diverse fleet of fighters, bombers, and support aircraft, each with distinct stats and powerful special abilities.
-*   **AI Opponent:** Test your tactical skills against a challenging AI opponent.
-Plus, get strategic suggestions from an integrated AI assistant.

 # Style Guidelines